Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 The Critical Role of NAP Consistency

-NAP stands for Name, Address and Phone Number, the three foundational pieces of information that identify your business online.
+NAP stands for Name, Address and Phone Number, the three foundational details that identify your business online.
 Consistent NAP information across all platforms ranks as a top-five factor for both Local Pack and organic local rankings.

 Why Consistency Matters

-Search engines cross-reference your business information across hundreds of sources.
+Search engines cross-reference your business details across hundreds of sources.
 When they find the same details everywhere, it builds confidence that your business is legitimate and established.
-Inconsistencies create confusion, making it harder for Google to verify your business and potentially splitting your authority across multiple perceived entities.
+Inconsistencies create confusion, make it harder for Google to verify you and can split your authority across multiple perceived entities.

 Building Consistent Citations